What to Expect from your ADHD Assessment & Titration

 -

-Once your prescription is approved, it will be issued using SignatureRx – a secure digital prescribing platform used by private healthcare providers.
+All ADHD prescriptions at Cognition Care are issued using SignatureRx, a secure digital prescribing platform used by many private healthcare providers.

 -